jocelynjoel/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-task 1: function that concatenates two strings. task 2: function that copies a string. task 3: function that compares two strings.
+task 1: function that concatenates two strings. task 2: function that copies a string. task 3: function that compares two strings. task 4: function that reverses the content of an array of integers.